- Build feature-rich automotive-grade NDS maps

 Another project milestone called for migrating the map compilation pipeline and the map testing framework from Oracle servers to Amazon Web Services.
 The new solution, the Hadoop MapReduce-based framework was a proprietary standard for running automated map tests, including validating the integrity and uniformity of map content.
 Adapting the testing framework for NDS 2.4.x and moving it to the cloud resulted in cost savings on each map testing session.
 This proved a significant contribution since each map was recompiled several times per release and the number of releases was constantly growing.

 Improving the map compiler’s performance was another challenge our team succeeded in overcoming.
 Our client was acquiring new automotive map customers and constantly expanding their map coverage to new countries and regions, so they required faster map compilation speeds.
-After having quadrupled in size in the course of the year, our Intellias team reworked the map compiler.
+After having quadrupled in size in the course of the year, our Intellias team reworked the solution and succeeded to move the map compiler from NDS v2.2.x to v2.4.x.
 This, coupled with ample computing capacity in the cloud, allowed us to reduce the time for world map compilation from days to hours.

 The continuous success of our collaboration has resulted in Intellias gradually taking ownership of all product development operations including solution management, product ownership, software development, and finally testing and release management.

 Our team is now migrating all map compilation and testing environments to the most recent NDS 2.5.x that’s destined to go into next-generation premium car models.
 The overall team size is 70+ at the moment, but there are plans to grow up to 100 members by the end of 2018 to maximize productivity and satisfy increasing development loads.

 - Extend collaboration on next-generation navigation solutions supporting the latest NDS 2.4.x and 2.5.x maps with existing automotive customers